-Skip counting by fives can be practiced in many ways - while enforcing other skills at the same time.
+Counting by fives can be practiced in many different ways, all while reinforcing other skills at the same time.

 Check out my other skip counting pages, including fun worksheets and activities for counting by twos, threes, and fours.